accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### With Acrobat Reader and NVDA

 1. Open the PDF file and activate NVDA.
-2. With NVDA, use the tab key to activate each field and check that the name rendered vocally
+2. With NVDA, use the tab key to activate each field and check that the name is rendered vocally
     - indicates the exact function of the associated field;
     - and contains at least the visible label.
 3. If this is the case, the criterion is validated.